Join the Next Generation of Sales Enablement.

-Are you tired of relying on buzzwords that ultimately commoditize your value proposition, and focuses the sale on whoever offers the lowest price?
-Then it may be time to overhaul your sales positioning strategy.
-Trust me, a Darwinian style recalibration is now underway where individuals and companies will play a more crucial role in their own success than ever before.
+A Darwinian style recalibration is now underway where individuals and companies will play a more crucial role in their own success than ever before.
+As such, it may be time to update your company’s positioning strategy.

-As you know, sales and marketing departments at competing companies have been trying to out-describe each other for many years.
+As you know, sales and marketing departments at competing companies have been trying to out-describe each other for years.
 As a result, industry buzz words have been reduced to sounding more like mush.
-Hence, the traditional ‘elevator pitch’ has unfortunately become one of the quickest ways a salesperson can commoditize their company’s value proposition.
+Hence, the traditional ‘elevator pitch’ has become one of the quickest ways sellers can undermine their own value proposition.

-In today’s marketplace, I would argue that how effectively your product is being positioned relative to other solution alternatives, is more important than the viability of the company of the product itself.
-All you have to do is look at any company and you will notice that some people are more effective than others, even though they are selling the same type of products to similar customers.”
+In today’s marketplace, I would argue that effectively positioning your product relative to other solution alternatives is more important than the viability of you company of the product itself.
+All you have to do is look at any sales organization and you will notice that some people are more effective than others, though they are selling the same type of products to similar customers.”

-I originally built my business by training salespeople to be more effective.
-More specifically, the QBS methodology teaches sellers how to more effectively position themselves, their companies, and their product offerings to maximize revenue and sustain the highest levels of customer satisfaction.
+I originally built my business by training salespeople HOW to be more effective.
+More specifically, the QBS methodology teaches sellers how to position themselves, their companies, and their product offerings to maximize revenue and sustain the highest levels of customer satisfaction.